 After about an hour of work, the cleared tunnel turned out to lead to a large chamber with a high vaulted ceiling and a large six-sided obelisk in the center, surrounded by four obviously looted upright sarcophagi and piles of bones.
 As Lestok warned the group to watch out for skull spiders, Quentin was investigating a sarcophagus when a chip of rock flew off the structure and into his eye, painfully blurring his vision.
 Lestok, encountering the locked door on the chamber’s south side, attempted to open it using his fork as a lockpick, while Jak took a closer look at the obelisk and made out artwork depicting battles between hobgoblins and the daelkyr.
 Meanwhile, Lestok discovered that the door had no lock on it, adding insult to injury after he’d already bent the tines of his fork in anticipation of using it as a makeshift pick.
 Moving his attention to the obelisk, he could feel waves of necrotic energy coming off of it, enough to concern even an insatiably curious gnome.

-The khyber shard Yeraa gave Aruget flashed to life, with the dirgesinger checking in to make sure everyone was alright.
-Meanwhile, Quentin approached the obelisk to learn its secrets, and got a burst of insight from a book he’d read at the Morgrave library before leaving Sharn, which confirmed Lestok’s hypothesis about necrotic energy.
-On the south side of the room, the previously locked door opened at Kayde’s touch and revealed another, pitch-black chamber with lots of rubble on the floor, more skeletons (thankfully not animated), and the floor and walls stained black as if by fire.
+The khyber shard Yeraa had given Aruget flared to life, with the dirgesinger checking in to make sure everyone was alright.
+Meanwhile, Quentin approached the obelisk to try to uncover its secrets, and got a burst of insight from a book he’d read at the Morgrave library before leaving Sharn, which confirmed Lestok’s hypothesis about necrotic energy.
+On the south side of the room, the previously locked door opened at Kayde’s touch and revealed another, pitch-black chamber with lots of rubble on the floor, more inert skeletons, and its floor and walls stained black as if by fire.
 Kayde could make out that several patches of black on the wall were rippling like water, and he threw a rock into the room to test it before entering.
-He heard it bounce, stop, bounce again, and faintly ping as if it fell down something deep.
+He heard it bounce, stop, bounce again, and faintly ping as if it had fallen down something deep.
 Jak asked Yeraa to confirm that they were going the right way, and she said that this cavern was indeed their path.
 Quentin dug deep into his memory and recalled a story from his time in Darguun, about how underneath one of the Six Kings there is a moon pool, which is lit by moonlight refracted through a series of mirrors, along with rumours of numerous Dakhaani emperor’s tombs beneath.
-Lestok, curiosity raging, was determined to investigate the “water” walls, but Jak feared for his safety and put a firm hand on the old gnome’s shoulder that he couldn’t break free from.
+Lestok, his curiosity raging, was determined to investigate the “water” walls, but Jak feared for his safety and put a firm hand on the old gnome’s shoulder that he couldn’t break free from.
 Quentin reiterated that he was pretty sure the necrotic energy in this room came from something on the other side of the obelisk, and Lestok’s attention returned to it…

 Behind the Scenes